Tuatara-VFX/TFlow/README.md

 Here are the properties associated with the optical flow behaviors.

  1. **Columns and Rows** - The related frame count of your flipbook.
- 2. **Motion Intensity Encoded** - Did you encoded the intensity in the Motion Vector texture ?
+ 2. **Motion Vector Intensity Is Encoded** - Did you encoded the intensity in the Motion Vector texture ?
  3. **Motion Intensity** - If the value is not encoded in the texture then use the value in contained in the texture file name (Ex: *8x8_Explosion_MotionVectors_Intensity-0371* fill **0.0371**).
 You can also get the value in the clipboard by right clicking on the texture (see **Motion Intensity** section).

 ![](img/hdrp_particle_material.png)